hot-glue-for-rails/hot-glue/README.md

 Either one must be recieved by your factory for your factory to create data based off the inputted data.

+Rememebr, `*_params` has the input params passed only the through the sanitizer, and modified_params has it passed through the timezone aware mechanism and other Hot Glue-specific defaults.

+Always:
+• In your factory calling code, assign the variable `factory = ` (do not use a different variable name),
+• Write a factory object with a `new` method that received the paramters you are specifying in your calling code,
-Always, always be sure your factory has a method with the **same name** of the built object, which hot glue will call next:
+• Be sure your factory has an _instance method_ a method with the **same name** of the built object, which hot glue will call next:

 `@agent = factory.agent`

-(don't include this in your factory code)
+Don't include this last line in your factory code.